madc/ofxGpx/README.md

 All coordinates are being also converted into [Mercator projection](http://en.wikipedia.org/wiki/Mercator_projection) to be able to plot them into a x,y-based system.

-It was tested on Mac OS X (10.9) and openFrameworks 0.8.x
+It was tested on Mac OS X  and openFrameworks 0.8.x and openFrameworks 0.9.5 (thanks to [1am](https://github.com/1am))

 ## License